Why Wall Street's worried about Tesla

 Reining in spending will help, but Tesla still faces hefty debt payments over the next 12 months.

-The company has to pay back $1.3 billion in debt that comes due later this year and in early 2019.
-And to do so, while covering its expenses, it will have to raise or borrow $2 billion, according to Moody's analyst Bruce Clark.
+The company has to pay back US$1.3b in debt that comes due later this year and in early 2019.
+And to do so, while covering its expenses, it will have to raise or borrow US$2b, according to Moody's analyst Bruce Clark.

 Tesla's spending and reliance on debt also has analysts at Morningstar concerned.